-InSinkErator is one of the leading manufacturers of residential garbage disposals.
-The Badger line is quite popular and affordable.
+InSinkErator is one of the leading manufacturers of residential garbage disposals and their Badger line is quite popular and affordable.
 When shopping online at the InSinkErator website, you will see three models of Badger garbage disposals listed, along with pricing for each.

 The basic specifications for the Badger 5 are: